mmathu/MixedSeeds/README.md

 ##Planned Components
 * Customise which articles can be retrieved on the website itself.

 * Add a user base.
 The articles retrieved can be tailored to specific users.
+ Create a universal database full of the links

 ##Components used

 cURL used to scrape websites - https://curl.haxx.se/

 ## OUTDATED INFORMATION